devnicholas/adonis-boilerplate/readme.md

-# Starter Template
+# Adonis Boilerplate
-This is a starter template for AdonisJS with this features:
+This is a boilerplate for AdonisJS with this features:

 - Admin inteface baseed on [Windmill](https://github.com/estevanmaito/windmill-dashboard)
 - [TailwindCSS](https://tailwindcss.com/)